Round table: Will neural networks kill the profession of a CG artist?

 I think not.
 It is difficult to say at what speed neural networks will develop, but "handwork" in the near future will be necessary for the reasons stated.

-At the current stage, grids can greatly help with reducing the time to search for the right visual solutions, and this, in my opinion, is just in the hands of artists.
+At the current stage, grids can greatly help with reducing the time spent searching for the right visual solutions, and this, in my opinion, is just in the hands of artists.
 Instead of sitting, sorting through refs in search of the right one and getting annoyed by their absence, you can just generate everything yourself and continue to bring it to mind.
 As a result, manual labor is greatly reduced and there is more room for creativity.
-This will require some adaptation, but this is how any industry works.
+It will require some adaptation, but that's how any industry works.